-- 13. In order to provide more clarity with respect to the methodology currently used, only the analysis for the last three years is included in Figure 3 above.
-The number of inspectable OCPF plant sites is presented on a linear scale, and a trend-line analysis is added to depict the correlation between the number of inspectable plant sites and the number of inspections received for the same three-year period.
-The correlation coefficient (R), which measures the strength of the relationship between the two variables, is also displayed for each year. - 14.
-From this analysis, several facts can be observed, which are common to all three years: - (a) The number of inspections conducted in each State Party is positively correlated with the number of inspectable OCPF plant sites in that State Party.
+13. In order to provide more clarity with respect to the methodology currently used, only the analysis for the last three years is included in Figure 4 above.
+The number of inspectable OCPF plant sites is presented on a linear scale.
+The correlation coefficient (R), which measures the strength of the relationship between the two variables, is also displayed for each year.

+- 14. From this analysis, several facts can be observed, which are common to all three years: - (a) The number of inspections conducted in each State Party is positively correlated with the number of inspectable OCPF plant sites in that State Party.
 The R values indicate a strong positive correlation, which means that high inspection values concur with high inspectable sites values (and vice versa). - (b) In accordance with the provisions of paragraph 13 of Part IX of the Verification Annex to the Chemical Weapons Convention (hereinafter "the Verification Annex"), within a State Party there is an upper limit to the combined number of inspections per year received under both Parts VIII (Schedule 3) and IX (OCPF) of the Verification Annex.
 While the selection of plant sites under both Parts of the Verification Annex is determined by a weighted random selection process, in some States Parties the total number of inspections reached the limit, causing the reallocation of inspections to other States Parties and subsequently distorting the positive correlation.
-This is seen by comparing the chart in Figure 4 with the 2019 chart in Figure 3.
-There is a stronger positive correlation (higher R value) in Figure 4 (selected plant sites) than in Figure 3 (inspected plant sites).

-(c) The weighted random selection process makes use of a probabilistic methodology that takes into account both the characteristics of the plant sites and the activities carried out there.
+This is seen by comparing the chart in Figure 5 below with the 2020 chart in Figure 4 above.
+There is a stronger positive correlation (higher R value) in Figure 5 (selected plant sites) than in Figure 4 (inspected plant sites). - (c) The weighted random selection process makes use of a probabilistic methodology that takes into account both the characteristics of the plant sites and the activities carried out there.
 Therefore, States Parties with a similar number of inspectable plant sites received a comparable number of inspections, but varying within a limited range.
-For instance, States Parties declaring between 100 and 150 plant sites received between five and nine inspections in 2019.
-This fact is represented in Figure 5 below.
+For instance, States Parties declaring between 100 and 160 plant sites were scheduled to receive between three and seven inspections in 2020.
+This fact is represented in Figure 6 below.

-FIGURE 4: NUMBER OF SELECTED OCPF PLANT SITES PER STATE PARTY AGAINST THE TOTAL NUMBER OF INSPECTABLE OCPF PLANT SITES (2019)
+FIGURE 5: NUMBER OF SELECTED OCPF PLANT SITES PER STATE PARTY AGAINST THE TOTAL NUMBER OF INSPECTABLE OCPF PLANT SITES (2020)